-We make a final assumption so that the agency friction is non-trivial.
+We make a final assumption so that the agency friction is nontrivial.

-Assumption 4: $\int{\theta}^{\overline{\theta}} \max(\theta, M) p_0(\theta) d\theta < \underline{v}I$.
+Assumption 4. θ and M cannot be sufficiently large, i.e., $\int{\theta}^{\overline{\theta}} \max(\theta, M) p_0(\theta) d\theta < \underline{v}I.$

 This assumption ensures that the project can be financed only if the entrepreneur exerts effort, as the investor cannot break even absent the entrepreneur's effort.
 This makes the moral hazard problem not trivial.
-The next Propostion shows that the optimal accounting rule is qualitatively the same as that characterized in the main setting.
+The next proposition shows that the optimal accounting rule is qualitatively the same as that characterized in the main setting.

-Proposition 3 Any optimal security that finances the project must be a debt security, and the optimal accounting rule is still characterized by Proposition 2 with the expectations taken under distribution P_1 .
+Proposition 3.
+Any optimal security that finances the project must be a debt security, and the optimal accounting rule is still characterized by Proposition 2 with the expectations taken under distribution P_1 .

 The optimal security is debt because its residual cash flow gives the entrepreneur the highest incentive to exert effort.
-Since the optimal accounting rule in our main model is derived with debt contracts and the optimal security is debt in this extension, it is straightforward that the optimal accounting rule characterized by Proposition 2 remains optimal in this extension.
+Because the optimal accounting rule in our main model is derived with debt contracts and the optimal security is debt in this extension, it is straightforward that the optimal accounting rule characterized by Proposition 2 remains optimal in this extension.
 The only difference is that the expectations are now taken under distribution P_1 , that is, conditional on the effort being exerted from the entrepreneur's perspective.

-4.2 Constraining the informativeness of accounting signals
+4.2.
+Constraining the Informativeness of Accounting Signals

 In the main setting, we follow Gigler et al. (2009) and use the relative informativeness of good news versus bad news to measure conservatism.
 Their study also controls for the total amount of information while comparing the informativeness of good news and bad news.
 To focus our analysis on accounting rule design, we do not put any constraint on the informativeness of the accounting signal in the main model.
-This subsection discusses what the results would be when the informativeness of accounting signals cannot exceed some upper bound.
+This section discusses what the results would be when the informativeness of accounting signals cannot exceed some upper bound.

 The accounting signal is informative in the sense that it reduces the receivers' uncertainty about the cash flow θ .
 As axiomatized in Shannon's information theory, uncertainty is measured by entropy, and a signal conveys information because the receipt of it reduces the entropy about the random state.
-In this extension, we follow the rational inattention literature (e.g., Sims 2003) and adopt entropy reduction (i.e., mutual information) to measure the informativeness of the accounting signal.10 We impose an upper bound on the entropy reduction of accounting signals to control for the informativeness.
+In this extension, we follow the rational inattention literature (Sims 2003) and adopt entropy reduction (i.e., mutual information) to measure the informativeness of the accounting signal.9 We impose an upper bound on the entropy reduction of accounting signals to control for the informativeness.
 In particular, given the prior distribution P, the ex ante entropy of θ is

-$$H{prior} = -\int{\underline{ heta}}^{ heta} p(heta) \ln p(heta) d heta.$$
+$$H{prior} = -\int{\underline{\theta}}^{\overline{\theta}} p(\theta) \ln p(\theta) d\theta.$$